chenlamchan/chenlamchan/README.md

 I am a Data Engineer and MLOps Engineer who brings a system-level engineering mindset to building clean, scalable, and highly optimized production-grade data systems.

-My journey is unique: I spent over 4 years as a Mechanical Design Engineer, solving complex physical system challenges.
+My journey is unique: I spent over 4 years as a Mechanical Design Engineer at Dyson, solving complex physical optimization and system integration challenges.
+I'm now applying that same 'systems-first' engineering rigor to data infrastructure.
+This pivot has been a deliberate, multi-year effort, built on a foundation of continuous self-study and hands-on projects, and capped off with a Master's in Computer Science.
-I've now completed a **Master's in Computer Science** to pivot that same engineering discipline—rigorous logic, system-level thinking, and a passion for optimization—to the world of data and machine learning infrastructure.

 I thrive on architecting and optimizing the backend.
 I'm actively seeking full-time Data Engineer or MLOps Engineer opportunities.